-Lately we’ve been focusing on the needs of the agents and how to make sure companies survives these troubling times more than anything else.
+Lately, we’ve been focusing on the needs of the agents and how to make sure companies survive these troubling times more than anything else.
 And we may not have been the only company that shifted its focus.

 While company growth and innovating customer experience through the latest software should be a priority, teaching and reminding your agents about the basics of customer service should always be pinned on the very top of your list.